camunda/camunda-docs/docs/components/concepts/execution-listeners.md

 A start listener can read the process instance variables and local variables that are created by the variable input mappings.

-If a start listener completes the job with variables, the variables are set as [local variables](/concepts/variables/#local-variables) of the element.
-Following listeners can read the variables.
+If a start listener completes the job with variables, those variables are set as [local variables](/components/concepts/variables.md#local-variables) for the element.
+Subsequent listeners can access these variables.

 You can use variables for the following cases: